-In one embodiment of the invention, as shown in FIG. 3, the exit tunnel 54 is lined with electric resistance heaters 80, which are means for heat soaking the medical waste, if a further margin of safety is desired.
-As the bagged medical waste 16 passes through the exit tunnel 54, the electrical resistance heaters 80 transfer sufficient heat energy via radiation to prevent heat loss from the hazardous waste boxes 16.
-This heat is not sufficient to raise the temperature of boxes 16 further, but it is only sufficient to maintain the temperature of the boxes at the exit.
-As a result, the exit tunnel 54 in combination with a similar tunnel 54a of much longer length will provide a means for heat soaking the hazardous medical wastes over the appropriate period of time.
-This can be done with a relatively low power consumption in order to hold the hazardous medical waste at the desired temperature for up to approximately 45 minutes.
-In addition, such a heating tunnel in combination with the RF source heating method provides a means to heat the medical waste in a controlled manner such that combustion does not 10 occur and the plastic does not melt or partially pyrolyze.
-This temperature is sufficient to kill all pathogenic organisms within the medical waste 16.
-It would, of course, be difficult, if not impossible, to use such electric resistance heaters or other infrared radiative heaters solely to heat bulky materials like the hospital waste from ambient temperature due to the fact that infrared heaters provide essentially surface and not volumetric heating.
+In one embodiment of the invention, as shown in FIG. 3, the exit tunnel 54 is lined with electric resistance heaters 80. which are means for heat soaking the medical waste, if a further margin of safety is desired.
+As the containerized 30 medical waste 16 passes through the exit tunnel 54, the electrical resistance heaters 80 transfer sufficient heat energy via radiation to prevent heat loss from the waste 16.
+This heat is not sufficient to raise the temperature of boxes 16 further, but it is only sufficient to maintain the temperature 35 of the boxes at the exit.
+As a result, the exit tunnel 54 in combination with a similar tunnel 54a of much longer length will provide a means for heat soaking the medical wastes over the appropriate period of time.
+This can be done with a relatively low power consumption in order to hold the 40 medical waste at the desired temperature for up to approximately 45 minutes.
+In addition, such a heating tunnel in combination with the RF source heating method provides a means to heat the medical waste in a controlled manner such that combustion does not occur and the plastic does not melt 45 or partially pyrolyze.
+It would, of course, be difficult, if not impossible, to use such electric resistance heaters or other infrared radiative heaters solely to heat bulky materials like the hospital waste from ambient temperature due to the fact that infrared heaters provide essentially surface and not 50 volumetric heating.
 That is, in accordance with the present invention, the waste is first heated volumetrically to the desired temperature and held at that temperature by surface heating.
 If the surface is maintained at the desired temperature, the interior cannot cool.